ReadFromUrl

 ReadFromURL(url, "Post", vals, fields, I, fieldHeaders: If I="video clip" then "Content-Type: video/mp4" else "" )

-Note that if you are sending only a single image or a single binary data term, it is usually simpler to pass it as the «httpContent» rather than using form fields at all.
+If you are sending only a single image or a single binary data term, it is usually simpler to pass it as the «httpContent» rather than using form fields at all.
 In that case the message is a single part (not multipart) body, assuming you also control what the receiving side expects.

-Obtaining text content from an FTP site
+Obtaining content from an FTP site

 To obtain content from an FTP site, use: